ILPN/LaTeX-rise-symbols/README.md

 The [oPlotSymbl](https://ctan.org/pkg/oplotsymbl?lang=en) LaTeX package defines half-filled triangle symbols.
 Our package uses the same naming scheme, and adds the `sup` suffix to denote the superscript.
 The symbols defined by the oPlotSymbl package can be used instead, but don't look good as superscript in our opinion.

-Do note the symbols declared in our package don't render correctly if not used as superscripts!
+Note, the symbols declared in our package don't render correctly if not used as superscripts!
 Should you need to use a half-filled triangle anywhere else, we recommend the oPlotSymbl package and their `\trianglepafillhl` and `\trianglepafillhr` commands.

 ## Contributing to the repository